The 2021 MLB season is back! But blackouts are still here.

 - Add MLB At Bat to the blacklist

-- Open your GPS location-spoofing app and drop the pin somewhere outside of your blackout region where a VPN server is available.
+- Open your GPS location-spoofing app and drop the pin outside your blackout region where a VPN server is available.

 - Open your VPN app and connect to a server close to the location you chose in the previous step.